souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 If a `regexRules` section is specified, a class will be considered included if (and only if) both `rules` and `regexRules` include the class and neither of them exclude it.
 With no `regexRules` section, only the `rules` section determines whether a class is included or excluded.

-For testing purposes, the built-in filter for Java class library lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
+For testing purposes, the built-in filter for Java class library lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting metadata files are generally unsuitable for the build.
 Similarly, the built-in filter for Java VM-internal accesses based on heuristics can be disabled with `no-builtin-heuristic-filter` and will also generally lead to less usable configuration files.
 For example: `-agentlib:native-image-agent=no-builtin-caller-filter,no-builtin-heuristic-filter,config-output-dir=...`